cossacklabs/product-docs/acra/getting-started/what-is-acra.md

 * Configuration is managed separately, delivered to each Acra component separately.
 * Audit trail is exportable to independent audit log storage in real-time.

+Acra CE consists of:
+* Security enforcement component (SQL proxy, API service/proxy, SDK)
+* Key storage (Redis, table in your database, any KV store)
+* Master key storage driver (plug into KMS / Vault) ... and a number of supporting utilities.

 There are 3 basic form-factors of security enforcement components Acra provides:

 * SQL Proxy
-* API Proxy (with direct API and application SDKs to talk to that API)
+* API service (with direct API and application SDKs to talk to that API)
 * Privileged SDKs (enabling some operations to happen within application context)

-... which allow you to construct infinitely sophisticated data flows with Acra.
+... which allow you to construct infinitely sophisticated data flows with Acra:

-**TODO**: Architecture pictures:
+### Typical deployment architectures

-1. Proxy (SQL & API)
+1. Proxy (SQL)

+Classic scenario: Acra sits between your application (or database-facing microservice) and the actual database, encrypting and decrypting data, using different means to

+**TODO: Picture**

+**TODO: Explainer**

 2. DAO + API

+**TODO: Picture**

+**TODO: Explainer**

 3. Complex - DAO API SDK Proxy complex

-**TODO:** Lead-in to Acra in-depth
+Acra was built to accompany sensitive data lifecycle in large, microservice-driven applications.
+So you can use APIs inside applications and proxies between some services and databases to build pretty sophisticated lifecycle:

+**TODO: Picture**

+**TODO: Explainer**

+Keen to learn more about Acra internals and what enables this level of data flow magic?
+Head to (LINK to Acra in-depth)

 ### All components of typical Acra deployment